aaaddress1/xlsGen/README.md

 # xlsGen
 Tiny Excel BIFF8 Generator, to Embedded 4.0 Macros in *.xls

 this PoC is rewritten from the excellent project [Macrome](https://github.com/michaelweber/Macrome), because it's too large and not friendly for a beginner who want to know deeper inside the technique.
-I create a simple one PoC for learning & experiences.
+I create a simple PoC for learning & experiences.

 ![](Demo.png)